The Ultimate Guide to Choosing the Best Infrared Sauna for Your Home

 Having a cold margarita while relaxing in that infrared heat may sound nice, but is actually dangerous.
 The heat inside the sauna can exacerbate the effects of the alcohol.
 This is bad for the heart, and can also lead to slips, falls, or even unconsciousness.

-But there are some red flags to watch for, that could indicate your body isn’t coping with the high temperatures well.
-These include dizziness, lightheadedness, and nausea.
+Here are some red flags to watch for, that could indicate your body isn’t coping with the high temperatures well:

 You should also consult your doctor before using the sauna if you have low blood pressure, are pregnant or nursing, or have chronic pain or illnesses, particularly heart disease or diabetes.